BRIT Awards 2021 Winners: The Complete List - E! Online

 Celeste – Not Your Muse

-Dua Lipa – Future Nostalgia
+WINNER: Dua Lipa – Future Nostalgia

 J Hus – Big Conspiracy